Skip to main content

 • Issue you with an emergency travel document to get you home.

-You should contact the Irish Embassy in Dar es Salaam in Tanzania to find out what you need to do to apply for a passport.
-They will also be able to advise you on the fees which apply.
+You should contact the Irish Embassy in Kenya to find out what is needed to apply for a passport.

 Climate